AmirhosseinR/e-prop-on-gsc/README.md

     - we rearrange some part to make it online
     - implemented it by using 12 cores, added synchronization process and used SpiNNaker 2 timer, comms unit and DMA hardware peripherals.
   - Also the SpiNNaker 2 c code will be made available upon request (It only works on SpiNNaker 2!).
+- files: contains initial weights and preprocessed dataset
+- result: contains the result of tf2 folder

 The preprocess dataset (after running codes in the preprocess folder) and initial random weights for c code (after running tf2 folder) should be available in the `files` folder (same hierarchy as c, tf2 and preprocess folders).
 A compressed `files` folder (files.zip) that contains a small portion of preprocess dataset and also initial random weights are available in the git repository and can be extracted and use for demonstration purpose.